mikec-w/Udacity-CarND-Behavioural-Cloning/writeup.md

 A modification was made to the model to add suitable dropouts are each of the fully connected layers at the end of the model.
 These were set to have a 25% probability of dropping a node during training in order to prevent overfitting and generate a more robust model.

-Having trained the model using the training set collected using the philosophy detailed above, the final validation was to run the car in autonomous mode.
-This was reasonably successful and the car managed to complete one entire lap wihout venturing onto the kerbs.
-However, it is clear that a more substantial training set is probably necessary to result in a smoother drive for the occupants and to better maintain the centre-of-the-lane position.

 #### 2. Final Model Architecture

-The final model architecture (model_nvidia.py) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model_nvidia.py) consisted of a convolution neural network with the following layers:

 * 1 cropping layer
 * 1 normalization layer
 * 5 convolution layers
 * 4 fully connected layers with dropouts

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture

 ![alt text][image1]